-Some years back Payùn Matrù did manage to get its fiber and hand-spun yarn into two online yarn stores in the U.S., but only because each time a researcher or NGO worker helped by going through the CITES permitting process in Buenos Aires, more than 1,000 kilometers away.
+Some years back, Payùn Matrù did manage to get its fiber and hand-spun yarn into two online yarn stores in the U.S., but only because each time, a researcher or NGO worker helped by going through the CITES permitting process in Buenos Aires, more than 1,000 kilometers away.
 Sometimes the cooperative’s workers personally carried the guanaco fiber on a flight, a common tactic for small exporters of fashion.
 Payùn Matrù also tried selling some rustic woven accessories to tourists traveling through the province, but because of Argentina’s inflation rate, visitors no longer spend the way they did before.
 “I wish I could get a guanaco sweater,” Lichtenstein says.
 “They are really warm and light.”

 “There are many, many small business ventures, and medium-sized businesses, that have failed,” Peres says.
 “And the government has turned its back on them.”

-An obvious remedy would be for Argentina to follow the example of Peru, where in 1980 indigenous communities were given the right to capture and shear wild vicuñas, a decision credited with bringing the over-hunted animal back from extinction.
+An obvious remedy would be for Argentina to follow the example of Peru, where, in 1980, indigenous communities were given the right to capture and shear wild vicuñas, a decision credited with bringing the over-hunted animal back from extinction.
 Bolivia also has an exemplary program for encouraging the wild management of vicuña.

 If Adriana Marina is good at anything, it’s pulling enthusiastic people into her orbit.
 And what she lacks in support from the government of her own country, she’s extracted in spades from the international development community.
-Hecho por Nosotros has received help from hundreds of Ivy League graduate and undergraduate students, designers, and sociologists; has partnered with UNIDO (United Nations Industrial Development Organization) and the International Trade Center for various natural fiber projects, congresses and events; and received grants from the World Bank and CYETD Spain.
-Her company just won a fellowship with the Cordes Foundation, which helps finance the expansion of artisan brands.
+Hecho por Nosotros has received help from hundreds of Ivy League graduate and undergraduate students, designers, and sociologists; it has partnered with UNIDO (United Nations Industrial Development Organization) and the International Trade Center for various natural fiber projects, congresses and events; and received grants from the World Bank and CYETD Spain.
+Her company also won a fellowship with the Cordes Foundation, which helps finance the expansion of artisan brands.
 If there is grant money or support out there, Marina is getting it.
 “Hecho por Nosotros is doing the work that the government should do,” she says.

 But this is the environment in which Marina has always operated.
 Like the guanaco, she travels through the harshest conditions and sets her sights on the summit of the farthest mountains.
 “My commitment was so, so strong, is so strong,” she says, “it was not possible that I would fail.”